Relaxation dynamics, Softness and Fragility of Microgels with Interpenetrated Polymer Networks: Introduction

-The most studied responsive microgels are those based on the thermo-sensitive poly(N-isopropylacrylamide) (PNIPAM), with a reversible Volume Phase Transition (VPT) at about 305 K. It has been largely investigated both theoretically and experimentally~\cite{PeltonAdvColloid2000, HellwegCPS2000, WuPRL2003, LyonRevPC2012, PaloliSM2013, SeekellSM2015, BeheraPRM2017, GnanMacromol2017, PhilippePRE2018}.
-In this work we will study a PNIPAM-based microgel with a second interpenetrated polymer network (IPN) of poly(acrylic acid) (PAAc)~\cite{XiaLangmuir2004, ZhouBio2008, MattssonNature2009, MaColloidInt2010, XingCollPolym2010, LiuPolymers2012, LiMaterEng2013, NigroJNCS2015, NigroSM2017} that provides additional topological constraints to the particles and extra charges to the system.
-In this way the IPN microgel softness can be controlled by synthesis varying the amounts of poly(acrylic acid).
+The most studied responsive microgels are those based on the thermo-sensitive poly(N-isopropylacrylamide) (PNIPAM), with a reversible Volume Phase Transition (VPT) around 305 K. These systems have been largely investigated both theoretically and experimentally~\cite{PeltonAdvColloid2000, FernandezBook2011, KargLangmuir2019, WuPRL2003, LyonRevPC2012, PaloliSM2013, SeekellSM2015, GnanMacromol2017, PhilippePRE2018, BergmanNatComm2018, TavagnaccoJPCL2019, NinarelloMacromol2019, ScottiMacromol2019}.
+In this work we study a PNIPAM-based microgel with a second interpenetrated polymer network (IPN) of poly(acrylic acid) (PAAc)~\cite{XiaLangmuir2004, ZhouBio2008, MattssonNature2009, MaColloidInt2010, XingCollPolym2010, LiuPolymers2012, LiMaterEng2013, NigroJNCS2015, NigroSM2017, NigroJML2019} that provides additional pH sensitivity, topological constraints to the particles and extra charges to the system.
+In this way the IPN microgel softness can be controlled by synthesis varying the amount of poly(acrylic acid).